SignatureWEBdev/cloud-files/README.md

 For installation and usage please [read the documentation](docs/index.md)

 # Fasttrack Settings File
+Select Adapter: `adapter_minios3`
-1. Make sure to fill our the Key and Secret
+- Make sure to fill our the Key and Secret
-2. Select SW CDN as the region
+- Select `SW CDN` as the region
-3. Set up a new bucket in fasttrack server for client
+- Set up a new bucket in fasttrack server for client
-4. Add name to the Space Name
+- Add name to the Space Name

 ## Contributing